publiccodenet/about/activities/member-relations/index.md

 * Empower members to take ownership of steering our processes, governance, and finances
 * Maintain healthy communications amongst members and the Foundation for Public Code team

-The following are examples of activities we may conduct during member development:
+The following are examples of activities we may conduct with our members:
 * Codebase stewardship
 * Build capacity on various topics surrounding public code
 * Broker collaborative solutions within member community
 * Ensure good communications and active engagement within member community

 #### Further Reading

 * Our [mission, founding principles and goals](../../organization/mission.md)
 * Overview of our [activities](../../activities/index.md)
 * [Codebase stewardship](../codebase-stewardship/)